-Regardless if you are the CEO of a company or a super successful entrepreneur, there is always room for improvement.
-Often time’s we get so caught up in our job, friends and family that we forget to take care of ourselves.
+Regardless if you are the CEO of a company or a super successful entrepreneur, there is always room for personal and professional development.
+Oftentimes we get so caught up in our job, friends, and family that we forget to take care of ourselves.

 When is the last time you took time for yourself?